Skip to content

 Adding a location

-As we wish system messages to be as little disruptive as possible, we aim to use them only within the context they relate to.
+To minimize the disruption from system messages, we aim to only show them where they are relevant.
 Therefore, you may add one or more locations to display your system message on.

 There are also designated inputs for applications, so that you may restrict a system message to one or more given applications.